-Red dots incorporate an additional adjustment to historical MDs to reflect differences between the historical years and the latest year (2014) with respect to block loads and load transfers.
-In this case, this results in an upward adjustment.
+Red dots incorporate an additional adjustment to historical MDs to reflect differences between the historical years and the latest year (2015) with respect to block loads and load transfers.
+In this case, this reflects no change.

 Step 2.
 Weather normalisation and simulations.
 The orange line reflects the POE10 MDs and the navy blue line reflects the POE50 MDs obtained from the simulation.
 Around half of the red dots should be above the navy blue line, and around 10% should be above the orange line (on average).
+These are close in this example (in 2008-2010), though none are above the POE10.

-Steps 3 & 4: Trend and starting point
+Step 3: Trend and starting point

-Figure 4: Example: QGQPQLGH summer, Trend and starting point (trend selection)
+Figure 4: Example: CBTS66A summer, Trend and starting point (trend selection)